CTotaro/ProgrammingAssignment3/CodeBook.md

 ## Code Book for Variable Names in tidy_data.txt

-1. Subject	Numeric value indicating which test subject performed the activity
+1. Subject			*Numeric value indicating which test subject performed the activity*
-2. Activity	Description of the activity being performed and measured
+2. Activity		*Description of the activity being performed and measured*
-3.	tBodyAcc-mean()-X	Average of the mean accelerometer X-direction body signal, in the time domain
+3.	tBodyAcc-mean()-X	*Average of the mean accelerometer X-direction body signal, in the time domain*
-4.	tBodyAcc-mean()-Y	Average of the mean accelerometer Y-direction body signal, in the time domain
+4.	tBodyAcc-mean()-Y	*Average of the mean accelerometer Y-direction body signal, in the time domain*
-5.	tBodyAcc-mean()-Z	Average of the mean accelerometer Y-direction body signal, in the time domain
+5.	tBodyAcc-mean()-Z	*Average of the mean accelerometer Y-direction body signal, in the time domain*

-6	tBodyAcc-std()-X	Average of the standard deviation accelerometer X-direction body signal, in the time domain
+6.	tBodyAcc-std()-X	*Average of the standard deviation accelerometer X-direction body signal, in the time domain*

-7	tBodyAcc-std()-Y	Average of the standard deviation accelerometer Y-direction body signal, in the time domain
+7.	tBodyAcc-std()-Y	*Average of the standard deviation accelerometer Y-direction body signal, in the time domain*

-8	tBodyAcc-std()-Z	Average of the standard deviation accelerometer Z-direction body signal, in the time domain
+8.	tBodyAcc-std()-Z	*Average of the standard deviation accelerometer Z-direction body signal, in the time domain*

-9	tGravityAcc-mean()-X	Average of the mean accelerometer X-direction gravity signal, in the time domain
+9.	tGravityAcc-mean()-X	*Average of the mean accelerometer X-direction gravity signal, in the time domain*

-10	tGravityAcc-mean()-Y	Average of the mean accelerometer Y-direction gravity signal, in the time domain
+10.	tGravityAcc-mean()-Y	*Average of the mean accelerometer Y-direction gravity signal, in the time domain*

-11	tGravityAcc-mean()-Z	Average of the mean accelerometer Z-direction gravity signal, in the time domain
+11.	tGravityAcc-mean()-Z	*Average of the mean accelerometer Z-direction gravity signal, in the time domain*

-12	tGravityAcc-std()-X	Average of the standard deviation accelerometer X-direction gravity signal, in the time domain
+12.	tGravityAcc-std()-X	*Average of the standard deviation accelerometer X-direction gravity signal, in the time domain*

-13	tGravityAcc-std()-Y	Average of the standard deviation accelerometer X-direction gravity signal, in the time domain
+13.	tGravityAcc-std()-Y	*Average of the standard deviation accelerometer X-direction gravity signal, in the time domain*

-14	tGravityAcc-std()-Z	Average of the standard deviation accelerometer X-direction gravity signal, in the time domain
+14.	tGravityAcc-std()-Z	*Average of the standard deviation accelerometer X-direction gravity signal, in the time domain*

-15	tBodyAccJerk-mean()-X	Average of the mean accelerometer X-direction body jerk, in the time domain
+15.	tBodyAccJerk-mean()-X	*Average of the mean accelerometer X-direction body jerk, in the time domain*

-16	tBodyAccJerk-mean()-Y	Average of the mean accelerometer Y-direction body jerk, in the time domain
+16.	tBodyAccJerk-mean()-Y	*Average of the mean accelerometer Y-direction body jerk, in the time domain*

-17	tBodyAccJerk-mean()-Z	Average of the mean accelerometer Z-direction body jerk, in the time domain
+17.	tBodyAccJerk-mean()-Z	*Average of the mean accelerometer Z-direction body jerk, in the time domain*

-18	tBodyAccJerk-std()-X	Average of the standard deviation accelerometer X-direction body jerk, in the time domain
+18.	tBodyAccJerk-std()-X	*Average of the standard deviation accelerometer X-direction body jerk, in the time domain*

-19	tBodyAccJerk-std()-Y	Average of the standard deviation accelerometer Y-direction body jerk, in the time domain
+19.	tBodyAccJerk-std()-Y	*Average of the standard deviation accelerometer Y-direction body jerk, in the time domain*

-20	tBodyAccJerk-std()-Z	Average of the standard deviation accelerometer Z-direction body jerk, in the time domain
+20.	tBodyAccJerk-std()-Z	*Average of the standard deviation accelerometer Z-direction body jerk, in the time domain*

-21	tBodyGyro-mean()-X	Average of the mean accelerometer X-direction body signal, in the time domain
+21.	tBodyGyro-mean()-X	*Average of the mean accelerometer X-direction body signal, in the time domain*

-22	tBodyGyro-mean()-Y	Average of the mean gyroscope Y-direction body signal, in the time domain
+22.	tBodyGyro-mean()-Y	*Average of the mean gyroscope Y-direction body signal, in the time domain*

-23	tBodyGyro-mean()-Z	Average of the mean gyroscope Y-direction body signal, in the time domain
+23.	tBodyGyro-mean()-Z	*Average of the mean gyroscope Y-direction body signal, in the time domain*

-24	tBodyGyro-std()-X	Average of the standard deviation gyroscope X-direction body signal, in the time domain
+24.	tBodyGyro-std()-X	*Average of the standard deviation gyroscope X-direction body signal, in the time domain*

-25	tBodyGyro-std()-Y	Average of the standard deviation gyroscope Y-direction body signal, in the time domain
+25.	tBodyGyro-std()-Y	*Average of the standard deviation gyroscope Y-direction body signal, in the time domain*

-26	tBodyGyro-std()-Z	Average of the standard deviation gyroscope Z-direction body signal, in the time domain
+26.	tBodyGyro-std()-Z	*Average of the standard deviation gyroscope Z-direction body signal, in the time domain*

-27	tBodyGyroJerk-mean()-X	Average of the mean gyroscope X-direction body jerk, in the time domain
+27.	tBodyGyroJerk-mean()-X	*Average of the mean gyroscope X-direction body jerk, in the time domain*

-28	tBodyGyroJerk-mean()-Y	Average of the mean gyroscope Y-direction body jerk, in the time domain
+28.	tBodyGyroJerk-mean()-Y	*Average of the mean gyroscope Y-direction body jerk, in the time domain*

-29	tBodyGyroJerk-mean()-Z	Average of the mean gyroscope Z-direction body jerk, in the time domain
+29.	tBodyGyroJerk-mean()-Z	*Average of the mean gyroscope Z-direction body jerk, in the time domain*

-30	tBodyGyroJerk-std()-X	Average of the standard deviation gyroscope X-direction body jerk, in the time domain
+30.	tBodyGyroJerk-std()-X	*Average of the standard deviation gyroscope X-direction body jerk, in the time domain*

-31	tBodyGyroJerk-std()-Y	Average of the standard deviation gyroscope Y-direction body jerk, in the time domain
+31.	tBodyGyroJerk-std()-Y	*Average of the standard deviation gyroscope Y-direction body jerk, in the time domain*

-32	tBodyGyroJerk-std()-Z	Average of the standard deviation gyroscope Z-direction body jerk, in the time domain
+32.	tBodyGyroJerk-std()-Z	*Average of the standard deviation gyroscope Z-direction body jerk, in the time domain*

-33	tBodyAccMag-mean()	Average of the mean 3-dimensional accelerometer body magnitude, in the time domain
+33.	tBodyAccMag-mean()	*Average of the mean 3-dimensional accelerometer body magnitude, in the time domain*

-34	tBodyAccMag-std()	Average of the standard deviation 3-dimensional accelerometer body magnitude, in the time domain
+34.	tBodyAccMag-std()	*Average of the standard deviation 3-dimensional accelerometer body magnitude, in the time domain*

-35	tGravityAccMag-mean()	Average of the mean 3-dimensional accelerometer gravity magnitude, in the time domain
+35.	tGravityAccMag-mean()	*Average of the mean 3-dimensional accelerometer gravity magnitude, in the time domain*

-36	tGravityAccMag-std()	Average of the standard deviation 3-dimensional accelerometer gravity magnitude, in the time domain
+36.	tGravityAccMag-std()	*Average of the standard deviation 3-dimensional accelerometer gravity magnitude, in the time domain*

-37	tBodyAccJerkMag-mean()	Average of the mean 3-dimensional accelerometer body jerk magnitude, in the time domain
+37.	tBodyAccJerkMag-mean()	*Average of the mean 3-dimensional accelerometer body jerk magnitude, in the time domain*

-38	tBodyAccJerkMag-std()	Average of the standard deviation 3-dimensional accelerometer body jerk magnitude, in the time domain
+38.	tBodyAccJerkMag-std()	*Average of the standard deviation 3-dimensional accelerometer body jerk magnitude, in the time domain*

-39	tBodyGyroMag-mean()	Average of the mean 3-dimensional gyroscope body magnitude, in the time domain
+39.	tBodyGyroMag-mean()	*Average of the mean 3-dimensional gyroscope body magnitude, in the time domain*

-40	tBodyGyroMag-std()	Average of the standard deviation 3-dimensional gyroscope body magnitude, in the time domain
+40.	tBodyGyroMag-std()	*Average of the standard deviation 3-dimensional gyroscope body magnitude, in the time domain*

-41	tBodyGyroJerkMag-mean()	Average of the mean 3-dimensional gyroscope body jerk magnitude, in the time domain
+41.	tBodyGyroJerkMag-mean()	*Average of the mean 3-dimensional gyroscope body jerk magnitude, in the time domain*

-42	tBodyGyroJerkMag-std()	Average of the standard deviation 3-dimensional gyroscope body jerk magnitude, in the time domain
+42.	tBodyGyroJerkMag-std()	*Average of the standard deviation 3-dimensional gyroscope body jerk magnitude, in the time domain*

-43	fBodyAcc-mean()-X	Average of the mean accelerometer X-direction body signal, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+43.	fBodyAcc-mean()-X	*Average of the mean accelerometer X-direction body signal, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-44	fBodyAcc-mean()-Y	Average of the mean accelerometer Y-direction body signal, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+44.	fBodyAcc-mean()-Y	*Average of the mean accelerometer Y-direction body signal, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-45	fBodyAcc-mean()-Z	Average of the mean accelerometer Y-direction body signal, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+45.	fBodyAcc-mean()-Z	*Average of the mean accelerometer Y-direction body signal, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-46	fBodyAcc-std()-X	Average of the standard deviation accelerometer X-direction body signal, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+46.	fBodyAcc-std()-X	*Average of the standard deviation accelerometer X-direction body signal, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-47	fBodyAcc-std()-Y	Average of the standard deviation accelerometer Y-direction body signal, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+47.	fBodyAcc-std()-Y	*Average of the standard deviation accelerometer Y-direction body signal, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-48	fBodyAcc-std()-Z	Average of the standard deviation accelerometer Z-direction body signal, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+48.	fBodyAcc-std()-Z	*Average of the standard deviation accelerometer Z-direction body signal, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-49	fBodyAccJerk-mean()-X	Average of the mean accelerometer X-direction body jerk, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+49.	fBodyAccJerk-mean()-X	*Average of the mean accelerometer X-direction body jerk, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-50	fBodyAccJerk-mean()-Y	Average of the mean accelerometer Y-direction body jerk, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+50.	fBodyAccJerk-mean()-Y	*Average of the mean accelerometer Y-direction body jerk, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-51	fBodyAccJerk-mean()-Z	Average of the mean accelerometer Y-direction body jerk, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+51.	fBodyAccJerk-mean()-Z	*Average of the mean accelerometer Y-direction body jerk, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-52	fBodyAccJerk-std()-X	Average of the standard deviation accelerometer X-direction body jerk, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+52.	fBodyAccJerk-std()-X	*Average of the standard deviation accelerometer X-direction body jerk, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-53	fBodyAccJerk-std()-Y	Average of the standard deviation accelerometer Y-direction body jerk, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+53.	fBodyAccJerk-std()-Y	*Average of the standard deviation accelerometer Y-direction body jerk, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-54	fBodyAccJerk-std()-Z	Average of the standard deviation accelerometer Z-direction body jerk, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+54.	fBodyAccJerk-std()-Z	*Average of the standard deviation accelerometer Z-direction body jerk, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-55	fBodyGyro-mean()-X	Average of the mean gyroscope X-direction body signal, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+55.	fBodyGyro-mean()-X	*Average of the mean gyroscope X-direction body signal, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-56	fBodyGyro-mean()-Y	Average of the mean gyroscope Y-direction body signal, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+56.	fBodyGyro-mean()-Y	*Average of the mean gyroscope Y-direction body signal, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-57	fBodyGyro-mean()-Z	Average of the mean gyroscope Y-direction body signal, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+57.	fBodyGyro-mean()-Z	*Average of the mean gyroscope Y-direction body signal, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-58	fBodyGyro-std()-X	Average of the standard deviation gyroscope X-direction body signal, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+58.	fBodyGyro-std()-X	*Average of the standard deviation gyroscope X-direction body signal, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-59	fBodyGyro-std()-Y	Average of the standard deviation gyroscope Y-direction body signal, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+59.	fBodyGyro-std()-Y	*Average of the standard deviation gyroscope Y-direction body signal, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-60	fBodyGyro-std()-Z	Average of the standard deviation gyroscope Z-direction body signal, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+60.	fBodyGyro-std()-Z	*Average of the standard deviation gyroscope Z-direction body signal, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-61	fBodyAccMag-mean()	Average of the mean 3-dimensional accelerometer body magnitude, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+61.	fBodyAccMag-mean()	*Average of the mean 3-dimensional accelerometer body magnitude, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-62	fBodyAccMag-std()	Average of the standard deviation 3-dimensional accelerometer body magnitude, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+62.	fBodyAccMag-std()	*Average of the standard deviation 3-dimensional accelerometer body magnitude, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-63	fBodyBodyAccJerkMag-mean()	Average of the mean 3-dimensional accelerometer body jerk magnitude, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+63.	fBodyBodyAccJerkMag-mean()	*Average of the mean 3-dimensional accelerometer body jerk magnitude, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-64	fBodyBodyAccJerkMag-std()	Average of the standard deviation 3-dimensional accelerometer body jerk magnitude, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+64.	fBodyBodyAccJerkMag-std()	*Average of the standard deviation 3-dimensional accelerometer body jerk magnitude, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-65	fBodyBodyGyroMag-mean()	Average of the mean 3-dimensional gyroscope body jerk magnitude, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+65.	fBodyBodyGyroMag-mean()	*Average of the mean 3-dimensional gyroscope body jerk magnitude, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-66	fBodyBodyGyroMag-std()	Average of the standard deviation 3-dimensional gyroscope body jerk magnitude, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+66.	fBodyBodyGyroMag-std()	*Average of the standard deviation 3-dimensional gyroscope body jerk magnitude, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-67	fBodyBodyGyroJerkMag-mean()	Average of the mean 3-dimensional gyroscope body jerk magnitude, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+67.	fBodyBodyGyroJerkMag-mean()	*Average of the mean 3-dimensional gyroscope body jerk magnitude, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*

-68	fBodyBodyGyroJerkMag-std()	Average of the standard deviation 3-dimensional gyroscope body jerk magnitude, in the frequency domain.
-Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.
+68.	fBodyBodyGyroJerkMag-std()	*Average of the standard deviation 3-dimensional gyroscope body jerk magnitude, in the frequency domain.
+Obtained by applyinf Fast Fourier Transform (FFT) to the time domain analog.*